manuelvicnt/MathCoroutinesFlow/README.md

 - Use Channels when the producer and the consumer have different lifetimes.
-For example, a View and a ViewModel have different lifetimes, you may not want to consume a Flow from the View because it'll start execution everytime that the View gets created (for instance) and there's no way to continue execution or get the last emitted value.
+For example, a View and a ViewModel have different lifetimes, you may not want to consume a Flow from the View because it'll start execution every time that the View gets created (for instance) and there's no way to continue execution or get the last emitted value.
 For that, use Channels.
 Not maintaining state is really bad for configuration changes.

 - Normally, when creating a Channel, you specify the Dispatcher it'll execute its code on.
 However, this is not